-To qualify for the maximum monthly CPP, you need to contribute to the CPP for at least 83% of the time you are eligible between age 16 and 65 (i.e. for 39 years).
+To qualify for the maximum monthly CPP, you need to contribute to the CPP for at least 83% of the time you are eligible between ages 16 and 65 (i.e. for 39 years).

 And, in those 39 years, you must have made the maximum contributions as per the Yearly Maximum Pensionable Earnings (YMPE).

-Alternatively, you can choose to defer CPP until later up to age 70 in order to enjoy an increase in benefits equivalent to 0.7% per month i.e. 8.4% per year or 42% at age 70.
+Alternatively, you can choose to defer CPP until later, up to age 70, to enjoy an increase in benefits equivalent to 0.7% per month, i.e. 8.4% per year or 42% at age 70.

 The average CPP benefit is much lower than the maximum.
 For example, the average monthly payment as of October 2020 was $689.17.

 Adjusting this amount for a 142% increase meant that an individual who delayed collecting CPP until 70 could receive an average of $978.62 per month in today’s dollars.